User Guide

 The STABLE and BETA release distribution workflows

-The SidecarT board Latest release verification can be configured to check for new releases of type STABLE or BETA.
+The Multi-device Latest release verification can be configured to check for new releases of type STABLE or BETA.
 With the growing user base of SidecarT, the need for extensive and stability-focused testing is becoming increasingly important.
 To address this, we propose introducing two distinct release workflows.
 This approach aims to balance the needs of our diverse user community, ranging from makers to those seeking more stable and reliable software.

 1. BETA Release Workflow: This caters to users who are interested in testing the latest features and providing valuable feedback.
 It allows us to incorporate user experiences into development, ensuring that the software meets a wide range of needs and use cases.